loudoweb/parallax/README.md

 WIP parallax.
 Openfl for now.
 Could be agnostic later.

 # TODO
-- [X] simple bg scrolling and zoom
+- [✅] simple bg scrolling and zoom
 - [ ] make it configurable
 - [ ] use json or xml config
 - [ ] add parallax layer